raul23/dev-jobs-insights/docs/const.md

 - more sources of data: integrate more job posts from other job sites
 - write documentation on how to install and run the project's code
-- create a web interface to interact with the code: program configuration done through a wb dashboard for example instead of editing an INI configuration file like it is done right now
+- create a web interface to interact with the code: program configuration done through a web dashboard for example instead of editing an INI configuration file like it is done right now

 **Non-urgent** improvements: